-Potassium Bicarbonate plus Salt
+Potassium Bicarbonate + Salt

-It’s essential to stick to the given recipe.
-But the lack of baking soda should not prevent you from baking your goods.
-If you are using a product such as Potassium bicarbonate, you can include some salt if you have no health issues.
-When using baking powder, note that it’s not as strong as the baking soda.
-So for every spoon of a baking soda, replace it with three spoons of the baking powder.
-Not all substitutes work for all types of baking.
-For instance, avoid using baker’s ammonium to products such as cakes and muffins.
-Use egg whites only if your baking is not complex.
-Avoid opening a club soda container before you are ready to use it.
-If you do, carbon dioxide intended to help in leavening will sneak out to the air.
+It’s essential to stick to the recipe you’re given.
+At the same time, a lack of baking soda should not prevent you from baking altogether.
+If you’re using a product such like potassium bicarbonate, you can include some salt as long as you have no outstanding health issues.
+Also, when using baking powder, note that it’s not as strong as baking soda.
+So for every spoon of baking soda you’d normally add, add three spoons of baking powder instead.
+And remember: not all of these substitutes work for every kind of baked good.
+For instance, avoid using baker’s ammonium to bake products such as cakes and muffins, and only use egg whites if you’re baking a simple product.
+Finally, avoid opening a club soda bottle before you’re ready to use it.
+If you do, carbon dioxide intended to aid the leavening process will disappear into the air.